leMaik/i18next-ko/README.md

    updated whenever the language is changed or the value of any observable variable is changed.

+You may also get the underlying i18next object with `i18nextko.i18n`.

 Changing the language
 ---------------------
 The language can be changed with `i18nextko.setLanguage('your-language')`.
 This will update every translation, as documented above.

+Changing the language by using the `setLng` method of i18next directly will not update the bindings.